 North Carolina’s workers’ compensation is a classic example of a no-fault system.
 This means that an injured employee in North Carolina qualifies for compensation, regardless of whether he or she is responsible for the accident.
 However, compensation is determined on a case-by-case basis.

 NCGS 97-27: (Medical Treatment Costs).
 This statute states that an employer in North Carolina shall pay all medical expenses incurred by the injured employee.

 NCGS 97-31: (Injuries Covered).
 This statute focuses on the payment schedule for employees who lose their eyesight, hearing ability or are amputated.
 It also lists all major treatments that include injuries to major internal organs such as the kidneys.

 While not every worker’s compensation claim requires ahttp://www.iiconcepts.net/commonly-seen-work-related-injuries/, it is advisable to retain one because of the complexity of the laws in North Carolina.

 What to Do after a Sustaining Work-related Injuries

 Nobody wishes that he or she is injured while at work, but in the event that you are injured, you need to know what to do in order to obtain your rightful compensation under the law.
 You need to seek immediate treatment no matter how small the injuries may be.
 You also need to contact an attorney who is board-certified and specialized in North Carolina Workers’ Compensation law.
 Such a lawyer is well prepared to explain to you your rights and specific options available to you.
 Some of these cases may appear straightforward and this may prompt an employee to handle the matter by himself.
 However, it can be tricky, especially because filing the case involves a lot of paperwork and procedures that must be followed to the latter.
-In some cases, a claim may be denied, requiring a highly experienced -to appeal on your behalf.
+In some cases, a claim may be denied, requiring a highly experienced hurt on the jobto appeal on your behalf.